 For more information on other parts of E(W)A 2016, see Practice Notes:

-Climate change—emissions targets and carbon budgets
+Climate change—emissions targets, carbon budgets and net zero

 Waste types and controls—plastics